incud/incud.github.io/README.md

 ### Conference papers

+- *Higher-order topological kernels via quantum computation* (2023)
+  - Authors: Massimiliano Incudini, Francesco Martini and Alessandra Di Pierro
+  - To appear at the Proceeding of the 2023 IEEE International Conference on Quantum Computing and Engineering (QCE)
+- *The maximum-likelihood quantum amplitude estimation algorithm provides the best tradeoff between accuracy and circuit depth among quantum solutions for integral estimation* (2023)
+  - Authors: Marco Maronese, Enrico Prati, Massimiliano Incudini and Luca Asproni
+  - To appear at the Proceeding of the 2023 IEEE International Conference on Quantum Computing and Engineering (QCE)
 - *[Quantum machine learning and fraud detection](https://doi.org/10.1007/978-3-030-91631-2_8)* (2021)
   - Authors: Alessandra Di Pierro and Massimiliano Incudini.
   - Proceeding: Protocols, Strands, and Logic (Springer)